zofrex/gradle-template-android-robolectric/README.md

 ## What

-A Gradle-based Android project configured to use the latest versions of the build tools and the bleeding edge version of Robolectric (2.3).
+A Gradle-based Android project configured to use the latest versions of the build tools and the latest version of Robolectric (2.3).
 The project is configured as a single-project build, using the latest conventions for filesystem layout.

 You can write your tests as plain JUnit 4 tests or as Robolectric tests, and you can then run or debug them with the gradle task "test".